Tootfarangi90/Tjanstformedlingssida-BE/README.md

 npm i
 ```

-How to open up the project at Visual studio code:
+How to open up the project to Visual studio code:

 ```javascript
 code .